Exaii2/blender-creature-limb-drawer/README.md

 # EXPLANATION

-This tool mainly uses edges to create more complex geometry.
+This tool mainly uses edges to create more complex geometry, similar to the skin-modifier.
 Most of the magic happens in Geometry Nodes.
-A remesh might help to reduce complexity.
+Remeshing might help to reduce complexity.

 I have created this tool to quickly prototype creatures.
 View it as a precursor for sculpting or perhaps creating indie type monster graphics.
 Use the seeds in the geometry nodes to scramble which limb-parts are used, this can also be used to procedural generate more creatures from one base setup.